 “Again.
 Thanks, Mia.”

 I smiled at them.
 “Wow, Sandy.
 This looks delicious.”
-Now that things are out in the open, I’m happier than ever to be back in NYC.
+Now that things are out in the open, I’m happier than ever to be back.
 But now I wonder if I did the right thing by letting Henry know.